-Based on my experience with owning a Bichon, I would consider the Bichon Frise to be a relatively active dog and therefore not lazy.
+Based on my experience with owning a Bichon, I would consider the Bichon Frise to be a moderately active dog and therefore not lazy.
 You will never see a Bichon stay lying on the couch when the mail arrives!

 Where Should A Bichon Frise Sleep?

-- Some crates can be expensive and may take up a lot of space depending on the size of the crate
+|Helps with toilet training + general obedience training||Some crates can be expensive and take up a lot of space|

-- Can be seen as a punishment if not implemented correctly|
+|Creates a safe space for your dog to sleep||Can be seen as a punishment if not implemented correctly|

 Another good place for your Bichon Frise to sleep is in a dog bed.
 Once you have picked out the best dog bed though, where you put it is arguably more important.

-- Your dog can wander around at night if the door is not closed and could become destructive|
+|It will help with toilet training as they usually won’t go where they sleep||Your dog can wander around at night if the door is not closed and could become destructive|

 |Creates a comfortable space where your dog can feel safe||Depending on the dog bed you choose, your dog could chew through the material or rip it up|

-However, this is something you should consider before doing as it will be difficult to change once the habit is in place.
+There are certainly pros and cons to your dog sleeping in your bed.
+But, this is something you should consider before doing as it will be difficult to change once the habit is in place.

 |Creates a stronger bond between you and your dog||Potential hygiene issues including the spreading of fleas|

 |Dog snoring may keep you awake!|

 If you would like to learn more about letting your dog sleep in your bed, I found this article from AKC.org: Should I Let My Dog Sleep With Me.

-I hope you found some value in this article on Bichon Frise sleeping.
+I hope you found some value in this article on how long should a Bichon Frise sleep.
 If you did, please consider sharing it on social media.
 It will help other dog owners to find it.